objectbox/flatbuffers-benchmark/README.md

 so we measure a separate run with and without doing so.
 To be fair/have the numbers for comparison, we do the same in Go, though it doesn't have such a big impact there.

+## Setup

-Measured performance is in "operations per second".
+* Measured performance is in "operations per second".
+* Benchmarks are CPU bound (no disk operations).
+* Executed on a laptop CPU: Intel Core i7-8850H

 ### Versions